dropzone/dropzone/index.md

 I just released Dropzone **v4.0.0**!
 It has been completely redesigned, and the website has been updated.
-Big thanks to [1910](http://www.weare1910.com) for designing the new logo and website!
+Big thanks to [1910](http://www.weare1910.com) for designing the new logo and website.
 It looks fantastic.
 Check out their work!

 My latest article on COLORGLARE: [Stop writing stateless HTML](http://www.colorglare.com/2014/11/24/stateless-html.html).